esa-tu-darmstadt/AutoDock-Aurora/ofdock_taskpar_alt/dyn_profile/README.md

 ## `24_run_harp2` (fits only in the a10gx)

-Idea: replicate LS while-loop as this seems to be serial and unlikey to be further optimized.
+Idea: replicate LS while-loop as this seems to be serial and unlikely to be further optimized.

 * Replicate for `LS2`:  `Krnl_LS2`, `Krnl_LS2_Arbiter`, `Krnl_Conform2`, `Krnl_InterE2`, `Krnl_IntraE2`
 * Add needed logic so I doesn't stall